 Who cannot take antibiotics?

 It is very rare for anyone not to be able to take some type of antibiotic.
 The main reason why you may not be able to take an antibiotic is if you have had an allergic reaction to an antibiotic in the past.
-Even if you have had an allergic reaction to one antibiotic, your doctor will usually be able to choose a different type of antibiotic, which you will be able to take.
+Even if you have had an allergic reaction to one antibiotic, your doctor or health professional will be able to choose a different type of antibiotic, which you will be able to take.
+If you are pregnant, there are certain antibiotics you should not take, but your health professional will be able to advise on which one is suitable if an antibiotic is needed.
+If you are on some medication, certain antibiotics may need to be avoided, or your regular medication stopped whilst you take the antibiotic.
+As above, when prescribed an antibiotic, make sure the prescriber knows about any other medication you take.

 How to use the Yellow Card Scheme